-This was not a minor detail because for his deceased father such elevation would mean a mausoleum built to the standards of an emperor and hence -as it was believed in those days- a more comfortable afterlife in the netherworld.
-And for his mother this would mean a title of empress dowager with all the significant entitlements embedded in such ahigh position, including a better afterlife after she would pass away.
+This was not a minor matter.
+For his deceased father such elevation would mean a mausoleum built to the standards of an emperor and hence -as it was believed in those days- a more comfortable afterlife in the netherworld.
+And for his mother this would mean a title of empress dowager with all the significant entitlements embedded in such a high position, including a better afterlife after she in turn would pass away.

 Following a protracted "battle" between the emperor and the grand secretaries, it came to a final confrontation in August 1524 during which protesting officials were beaten, jailed and even killed on the emperor's order.

 The emperor prevailed, and from that day his family enjoyed full imperial status (see more details here).

 And this is why the largest imperial Ming mausoleum came to be; namely the Imperial Ming Tomb in Zhongxiang, Hubei Province, containing the bodies of king Zhu Yuyuan (posthumously elevated to the title of Emperor Gong Ruixian) and his wife, Empress Dowager Zhangsheng.